frc9611/LegacyWebsite/README.md

 > The official repository for the og website of FRC team #9611: **CyberRain**

-We got a new one, so it is not possible to visit the legacy version online anymore.
+We've got a new website, so if you are interested in the legacy version, check this: [9611.surge.sh](https://9611.surge.sh)<br>
-You can check the newer website here: https://www.9611.team
+Otherwise, you can visit the newer website here: [9611.team](https://www.9611.team)